 When I say the flavours in this dish are a marriage made in heaven, I truly mean it.
 That gorgeous creamy sauce with chunks of buttery salmon is just to die for.
 This salmon pasta is incredible for so many different reasons, but here’s why you’re going to fall in love with it:

-The hero ingredient in this dish is the salmon, so naturally you want to bring out the best in it.
-Many similar recipes to this actually poach the salmon in the sauce, or dice it before frying.
+The hero ingredient in this dish is the salmon, so naturally, you want to bring out the best in it.
+Many similar recipes to this actually poach the salmon in the sauce or dice it before frying.
 Personally, I feel the best way to cook salmon, not only in the context of this creamy pasta but in general, is to pan-fry it.

 - Prep – Ensure you bring the salmon up to room temp before you fry.
 This will help the salmon cook evenly and prevent it from drying out.

 - Season – Like any meat or fish, generously season with salt and pepper before it hits the pan.

 - Pan – Using a non-stick pan will prevent the salmon from falling apart when you flip it.

 - Heat – Keep the heat medium/high to get a nice golden crust.

 - Butter – Once you flip, baste in butter to add a gorgeous rich flavour.

 - Rest – Allowing the salmon to rest will ensure it fully cooks through without sacrificing juiciness.